RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Software

-The CP/M-IDE is based on the z88dk with a simple command shell for the RC2014, together with the DRI CP/M CCP/BDOS, and a CP/M BIOS constructed specifically for the RC2014 in the above hardware configuration.
-The DRI CCP and BDOS have been optimised for performance using extended Z80 CPU instructions.
-Z80 `LDI` instructions (for example) have been used to improve buffer copy performance.
+The CP/M-IDE is based on the z88dk with a simple command shell for the RC2014, together with the standard DRI CP/M CCP/BDOS, and a CP/M BIOS constructed specifically for the RC2014 in the above hardware configuration.
+The DRI CCP and BDOS have been optimised for performance using extended Z80 CPU instructions and 8085 CPU undocumented instructions.
+For example the Z80 `LDI` instructions have been used to improve buffer copy performance.

 ### Installation